 The global financial markets experienced significant disruptions in 2008 and the United States, European and other economies went into recession.
 The recovery from the lows of 2008 and 2009 was uneven and the global financial markets are facing new challenges, including the escalation of the European sovereign debt crisis since 2011, the hostilities in the Ukraine, the end of quantitative easing by the U.S. Federal Reserve and the economic slowdown in the Eurozone in 2014.
 It is unclear whether these challenges will continue to exist and what effects they each may have.
-There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies that have been adopted by the central banks and financial authorities of some of the world's leading economic development might lead to tighter credit markets, increased market volatility, sudden drops in business and consumer confidence and dramatic changes in business and consumer behaviors.
+There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies that have been adopted by the central banks and financial authorities of some of the world's leading economies, including China's.
+Economic conditions in China are sensitive to global economic conditions.
+Any prolonged slowdown in China's economic development might lead to tighter credit markets, increased market volatility, sudden drops in business and consumer confidence and dramatic changes in business and consumer behaviors.
 In response to their perceived uncertainty in economic conditions, consumers might delay, reduce or cancel purchases of automobiles, and our advertisers may also defer, reduce or cancel purchasing our services.
 To the extent any fluctuations in the Chinese economy significantly affect automakers' and dealers' demand for our services or change their spending habits, our results of operations may be materially and adversely affected.

-Our third-party vendors may raise prices and as a result, increase our operating expenses.
+Our third-party vendors may raise prices and, as a result, increase our operating expenses.

-We rely on third parties for certain essential services, such as internet services and we may not have any control over the costs of the services they provide.
-The third-party service providers may raise their prices, which might not be commercially reasonable to us.
-If we are forced to seek other providers, there is no assurance that we will be able to find alternative providers willing or able to provide comparable high-quality services and there is no assurance that such providers will not charge us higher prices for their services.
-If the prices that we are required to pay third-party service providers rise significantly, our results of operations could be adversely affected.
+We rely on third parties for certain essential services such as internet services and we may not have any control over the costs of the services they provide.
+The third-party service providers may raise prices, which might not be commercially reasonable to us.
+If we are forced to seek other providers, there is no assurance that we will be able to find alternative providers that are willing or able to provide comparable high-quality services and that will not charge us higher prices for their services.
+If the prices that we are required to pay to third-party service providers rise significantly, our results of operations could be adversely affected.